ブログ

 (vi) disturbing the psychological health of Children; and

-If the assessment resulted in high value on one or more aspects above being covered, it shall be considered as high-risk.
+If the assessment results in high value for one or more aspects above being covered, it shall be considered as high-risk.

 Other obligations

-The regulation explicitly sets out the obligations that shall be carried out by PSEs, which includes:
+The regulation explicitly sets out the obligations that shall be carried out by PSEs, which include:

 (i) obtaining consent from the Children’s parents or guardians;

-(ii) compiling an assessment of the impact of Personal Data Protection;
+(ii) compiling an assessment on the impact of Personal Data Protection;

 (iii) configuring product, service, and feature settings that are specifically designed to be used or accessed by Children or that may be used or accessed by Children with a high level of privacy by default;